fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/pre-install/sign-up-as-a-seller.md

 ---
 title: Fast BigCommerce Docs
 description: Getting Started with Fast on BigCommerce!
-Quickstart
+Onboard as a Seller
-keywords: Fast BigCommerce Quickstart
+keywords: Fast BigCommerce Onboard as a Seller
 ---

 # Onboard as a Seller